 - The Leonids meteor shower will occur from November 6th to 30th this year; during this window, there is a varying amount of meteoric activity that you can see on any given night from the radiant point near the constellation Leo.

-- The Leonids meteor shower will peak in the pre-dawn hours of November 17th in 2022.
+- The Leonids meteor shower will peak just after midnight on November 18th in 2023.
 On this night, you’ll see the most meteoric activity.

-When most people ask “when can you see the Leonids,” they’re inquiring about those peak nights – November 16th-17th this year.
+When most people ask “when can you see the Leonids,” they’re inquiring about those peak nights – after midnight on November 18th, this year.

 The Peak of the Leonids in 2023